TelegrafjsIndia/IntroductionToBots/README.md

 --> These accounts serve as an interface for code running somewhere on your server.

-=> Telegraf is a library that makes it simple for you to develop your own Telegram bots using JavaScript.
+=> <I>Telegraf is a library that makes it simple for you to develop your own Telegram bots using JavaScript.</I>

 </CODE>